 Yet the group's past continued to get in the way of a clean start.
 The most significant distraction was the series of lawsuits which erupted between Cordiant and the Saatchi brothers, centring on various issues, including the latter's plans to call their own start-up agency New Saatchi.
 Although Cordiant had been keen to ditch the Saatchi name from its corporate title, it had no intention of sacrificing the ad industry's best-known brand altogether, and did not want it tarnished by a rival with a similar name.

-Yet despite the spread of its Bates Worldwide business, Cordiant had difficulty establishing itself as a multi-national advertising group, not least because it held only one genuinely global client, British American Tobacco.
+Yet despite the spread of its Bates Worldwide business, Cordiant had difficulty establishing itself as a multi-national advertising group, not least because it held only one genuinely global client, British American Tobacco, which was itself prohibited from advertising by tobacco regulations.
 As a result, the company was from the very beginning the subject of persistent takeover rumours.
-For several years, True North, parent to the FCB network, was considered the most likely suitor.
+For several years, True North, then parent to the FCB network, was considered the most likely suitor.
 However Cordiant's chairman Michael Bungey rejected any such deals, and set out to establish the group as a strong independent in its own right.
-Against the odds, it was other companies who were acquired: True North by Interpublic, Saatchi & Saatchi by Publicis, D'Arcy by Leo Burnett.
+Against the odds, it was the other companies who were acquired: True North by Interpublic, Saatchi & Saatchi by Publicis, D'Arcy by Leo Burnett.
 As each of these targets disappeared from the map, Cordiant's own apparent value appeared to increase, along with its share price.
 This gave Bungey the opportunity to mount several acquisitions of his own.
 In 1999, he acquired professional healthcare agency Healthworld, which was merged into Bates, and spent around $100m on an 80% stake in Korean agency Diamond Advertising, previously a subsidiary of the car manufacturer Hyundai.

 This resulted in a sparkling set of financial results for 1999, with revenues of £336m and pretax profits up by almost a third to £32m.
 Cordiant wielded its chequebook again in 2000, inking two further deals to acquire US technology marketing agency Donino White & Partners (later DWP//Bates Technology) for around $30m, and global marketing services group Lighthouse Global Network for a lavish $592m in stock.
 The Lighthouse purchase pushed Cordiant a couple of notches up the global ad organisation ladder, with combined billings reaching $10.4bn.
 Later the group acquired brand communications business Bamber Forsyth and German marketing group InterCom Management.
 Cordiant's pretax profits for 2000 leapt 78% to £57.5m, while revenues rose to £513m.
 Advertising and general marketing services each accounted for around 50% of revenues.
 Further purchases included Bulletin International, an international broadcast public relations consultancy and Gallagher & Kelly Public Relations in Ireland.
 In early 2001 the group merged its smaller Scholz & Friends agency with Berlin-based TV production company United Visions Entertainment (UVE).